SeanTFarr/Coffee_Analysis/README.md

 - Data visualization

 I hope to answer:
-- who are the top 5 countries for exporting, importing, and consuming coffee?
+- who are the top 5 countries for producction, importing, and consuming coffee?
 - what has the growth been for these countries?
 - which country has seen the largest growth?
 - who are the top 5 coffee importers?